 This Day In Writing History

 With five sons to educate, (Jane's brother George was mentally handicapped and sent to live elsewhere) the Austens couldn't afford to send Jane and her sister to school, too.
-(When Jane was eight, the girls did go to Oxford for a year to begin their formal education, but then they fell ill with typhus and the family finances became strained.)
+(When Jane was eight, the girls did go to Oxford for a year to begin their formal education, but then they fell ill with typhus and the family's finances became strained.)
 However, the girls were well educated by their father and older brothers.
-Jane's father, William Austen, a clergyman, provided his daughters access to his large and eclectic library of books.
+Jane's clergyman father, William Austen, provided his daughters access to his large and eclectic library of books.
 He also provided them with writing and drawing materials.

 Though part of the British upper class, the Austens were a liberal, intellectual family.
 Beginning around the time Jane was seven years old, the family staged plays privately for the amusement of themselves and their relatives and friends.
 Most of the plays were comedies and no doubt cultivated Jane's talents for comedy and satire.
 She began writing her own plays, poems, and stories at the age of twelve.
 These works were originally written for her and her family's amusement, but she made clean copies of the manuscripts and organized them into three bound volumes known as the Juvenilia.

-Among the works in the Juvenilia were Love And Friendship, a satirical epistolary novella, and The History Of England, a scathing parody of Oliver Goldsmith's historical work of the same name, featuring watercolor illustrations by Jane's sister, Cassandra.
+Among the works in the Juvenilia were Love And Friendship, a satirical epistolary novella, and The History of England, a scathing parody of Oliver Goldsmith's historical work of the same name, featuring watercolor illustrations by Jane's sister, Cassandra.
 Scholar Richard Jenkyns has compared Austen's Juvenilia to the works of 18th century British novelist Laurence Sterne and the 20th century British comedy troupe, Monty Python's Flying Circus.

 As she grew into womanhood, Jane Austen became involved in activities typical for young women of her age and social class.
 She practiced the piano, helped her mother and sister supervise the servants, attended church regularly, and socialized with her friends and neighbors.
 Socializing at the time usually involved dancing, and as her brother Henry later observed, "Jane was fond of dancing and excelled at it."